 Depending on the difficulty of some climbing route in peak, guide and assistant guide will secure the route using the necessary technical gear, like fixing the rope and assisting the whole group (4-6 persons) all the way to the top and back

 Please note that the above-mentioned itinerary information is purely indicative and can likely to modified during the trekking by your Guide, who has the authority to make such changes if it is deemed necessary (due to safety concerns, etc.).
-Every effort will be One to keep to the scheduled itinerary.
-However, as this is an adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
+Every effort will be done to keep to the scheduled itinerary.
+However, as this is adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
 Elements such as weather conditions, health conditions of a group member, unexpected natural disasters, among others, can all contribute to changes in the scheduled itinerary.

 The success of this Trekking Peak Trip depends on both the personal status of each participant and the experience of our Team.
-WILD YAK EXPEDITIONS' team carefully selected according to their expertise in the particular environment and individual aptitudes.
+WILD YAK EXPEDITIONS' team carefully selected according to their expertise in a particular environment and individual aptitudes.
 Our team is thus highly experienced, skilled, trained, courteous, and helpful.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters' rights and have high standards to make sure that they treated well.
-We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and medical insurances.
+We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses, and medical insurances.